Richardaeld/cola-vending-machine/README.md

 ### React
 #### Home
-+ A generic and colorful linear gradient was used as a backgroud.
++ A generic and colorful linear gradient was used as a background.
 + Each cola product gets its own template which includes:
     + The Cola's name, which is displayed on a blank can png.
 This effect gives the appearance of colas being displayed in a vending machine.
     + Each cola displays its price and if it is in stock or not.